matjacques/LightjamsSpout/README.md

 Receive images

-You need to receive images always on the same thread.
+Always receive images on the same thread.
 The Connect method can be called on a different thread, but once you start calling ReceiveImage, always use the same thread.

 ```
 // initialization